 Data Matrix codes are defined by an L-shaped pattern at one side of the code, creating two solid adjacent borders.
 This ‘finder pattern’ helps camera scanners to locate the code.

 Data Matrix codes can be scanned from any angle (0-360°) using a Data Matrix code scanner, or omnidirectional camera scanner.
 Some smart phone cameras are physically capable of scanning Data Matrix codes; however, many smart phones do not have the functionality built in and will require a third-party app to read the information.

-A QR code, or Quick Response code, is also a 2D barcode that encodes data in black and white, or contrasting dark and light, cells arranged in a grid.
+A QR code, or Quick Response code, is matrix-based 2D barcode that encodes data in black and white, or contrasting dark and light, cells arranged in a grid.
 Like other 2D codes, QR codes are omnidirectional meaning that they can be read from any angle.

-Though often printed in black and white, QR codes and can be printed in many different colours, provided there is sufficient contrast between dark and light cells to accentuate the code itself and the background so the code is easily picked up by the scanner.
+Though often printed in black and white, QR codes and can be printed in several different colors.
+However, there must be sufficient contrast between dark and light cells to accentuate the code itself and the background so the code is easily picked up by the scanner.

-To help scanners identify the code, QR codes include a ‘finder pattern’ of three identical square structures located in the top left, top right, and bottom left corners of the code.
+To assist scanners, QR codes include a ‘finder pattern’ of three identical square structures located in the top left, top right, and bottom left corners of the code.

 Like Data Matrix codes, QR codes can be scanned from any orientation using a specialist QR code scanner, or camera scanner.
 QR codes can also be scanned using a smart phone camera.
 In recent years, some mobile phone manufacturers have started to include QR code readability within standard camera functionality.
 This gives QR codes a slight edge over Data Matrix codes in customer-facing applications, as users may be able to scan a code direct from their phone camera, without using a specialist app.

 What’s the difference between a Data Matrix code and a QR code?